 You may report side effects to your national health agency.

-- Take on an empty stomach.
-Take the first dose at least 2 hours after eating.
+- Give on an empty stomach.
+Give the first dose at least 2 hours after eating.

 - This drug needs to be mixed before use.
 Follow how to mix as you were told by the doctor.